 There are several requirements for a foreigner to be get English teaching jobs in Vietnam, but most of them are obtainable.
 You can find these requirements in most of the job descriptions of many employers in Vietnam:

-- A 4-year university or college degree, or a pedagogical certificate in your home country
+- A 4-year university or college degree, or a pedagogical certificate obtained in any countries

 - Have a decent accent and a good command of English grammar